Arizona Fall League: History

 In 2007, the United States national baseball team and China national baseball team played several games against AFL teams; both teams were later competitors in baseball at the 2008 Summer Olympics.
 In 2019, the Mesa Solar Sox participated in the Vamos a Tucson Mexican Baseball Fiesta in early October, facing teams of the Mexican Pacific League.

 In 2019, the league adopted a new logo.
 In 2020, the season was cancelled due to the COVID-19 pandemic.

 A number of future MLB All-Stars have had stints in the Arizona Fall League; over 300, per the league's website.
 These include David Wright (2003), Dustin Pedroia (2004), Andre Ethier (2005), Bryce Harper (2010–2011), Nolan Arenado (2011), Mike Trout (2011), Mookie Betts (2013), Aaron Judge (2014), Gleyber Torres (2016), and Ronald Acuña Jr. (2017).
 In 1994, Michael Jordan played for Scottsdale during his time away from the NBA.
 Similarly, former NFL quarterback Tim Tebow played for Scottsdale in 2016 during his foray into professional baseball.

 Current teams

 Each stadium hosts one or two of its MLB affiliates, denoted in bold, during spring training.

 Each listed city is in Arizona.
+Team affiliations reflect the 2025 season.